rcazzara/seldovia/_people/Kashevarof_Diane_Helena.md

 1942, the Japanese bombed their home in Unalaska.
 The family, along with the other villagers, was evacuated to White Salmon, Wash., until 1944.
 When they returned to Unalaska, they found their home in a shambles.
 Her husband died in 1945.
-From 1948-50, Mrs. Kashevarof owned and operated Kate's Kozy Kitchen, a restaurant and bakery in Unalaska.
+From 1948-50, Mrs.Â Kashevarof owned and operated Kate's Kozy Kitchen, a restaurant and bakery in Unalaska.
 The family moved to Seldovia in 1951, and Katherine clerked in Morris's General Store, and worked in Wakefield Seafoods crab plant.
 In 1975, a new